mkhosh/algs4/README.md

-This a fork of http://algs4.cs.princeton.edu/code/!
+This is a fork of http://algs4.cs.princeton.edu/code/!